mosip/documentation/docs/architecture/components.md

 Upon the initial launch of Inji, the model is downloaded in the background and stored in the cache.
 Refer here to check the API spec for the face matcher model.

-3. NPN module for using secure keystore([Secure Keystore](https://www.npmjs.com/package/mosip-react-native-secure-keystore))
+### 3. NPN module for using secure keystore([Secure Keystore](https://www.npmjs.com/package/mosip-react-native-secure-keystore))
-4. NPN module for using secure keystore([Secure Keystore](https://www.npmjs.com/package/mosip-react-native-secure-keystore))&#x20;

 The [secure-keystore](https://github.com/mosip/secure-keystore) library is a react native module.
 This is used to create, store key-pairs in android hardware keystore, allows encryption, decryption and HMAC calculation.

 It also helps to sign with aliases, created as part of key pair generation.

-As the description says, this module is only for Android devices which support hardware keystore
+As the description says, this module is only for Android devices which support hardware keystore.

-Refer [here](https://github.com/mosip/secure-keystore/blob/develop/src/interface.ts) to check all the API supported by this module.
+To check all the API supported by this module, refer [here](https://github.com/mosip/secure-keystore/blob/develop/src/interface.ts).

 **Note**:&#x20;

-* This is supported for Android only.
+* This feature is exclusive to the Android operating system.
-* For devices which support hardware keystore.
+* It is only compatible with devices that have a hardware keystore.

-2. NPM module of Telemetry&#x20;
+### 4. NPM module of Telemetry&#x20;

 This [telemetry](https://github.com/mosip/sunbird-telemetry-sdk) module is derived from the [sunbird telemetry](https://github.com/project-sunbird/sunbird-telemetry-sdk) module.
 It is responsible for generating events that can provide valuable analytics.

-Note: This is not published yet as it is WIP.
-Nevertheless, it is coming soon!
+_Note_: The publication of this project is currently a work in progress and has not been released yet.
+However, it will be available in the near future.

 \

 &#x20;

 \

 \
 \
 \